Inedo/inedo-docs/Content/proget/feeds/rubygems/howto-ruby-proxy.md

 The advantages of using ProGet as a source to proxy gems are:
 * ProGet will cache gems, allowing teams to access them even when RubyGems.org is down
 * ProGet will show which gems are being downloaded and used frequently
+* You can view and assess licenses, vulnerabilities and quality of the gems in your projects

 In this article, we'll explain how to create a feed in ProGet that will proxy packages from RubyGems.org and then configure it as a source in your local Ruby environment, or add it as a source in a `Gemfile`.